antvis/G2/site/docs/manual/core/mark/line.en.md

 chart.render();
 ```

 In **parallel coordinate system**, line charts are commonly used to draw parallel coordinate plots.
-Parallel coordinate plots are statistical charts containing multiple vertical parallel coordinate axes.
+Parallel coordinate plots are statistical charts containing multiple vertical parallel coordinate axis.
 Each vertical coordinate axis represents a field, and each field uses scales to indicate ranges.
 This way, multidimensional data can easily find "landing points" on each axis, connecting them to form a line.
 As data increases and lines stack up, analysts may discover characteristics and patterns, such as clustering relationships between data.

 ```js | ob {  pin: false , autoMount: true }
 import { Chart } from '@antv/g2';